anmiles/eslint-config/README.md

 - `node_modules` doesn't have to be ignored.
 It's implicitly ignored by ESLint.
 - Don't keep `.eslintignore` file when using Flat Config.
 Use `ignores` config key instead (see the example above).

-# TODO: update project to use ESM and check whether how this can be used in CommonJS projects

 # TODO: update all rules in plugins following their release updates:
 Releases · eslint/eslint
 https://github.com/eslint/eslint/releases?page=3